 That’s why it was so helpful to have a Nurse at ‘your’ hospital whom you could phone for a chat.
 GPs don’t have time or knowledge to do this – so if you have a Nurse’s phone number or email, treasure this!
 I

-Incidentlly, in Europe you are often given massage to help you cope with anxiety, and certainly if you can afford this, it is worthwhile.
-Look for therapists with special oncology training https://aftercancers.com/is-massage-ok-for-cancer-survivors/
+Incidentally, in Europe you are often given massage to help you cope with anxiety, and certainly if you can afford this, it is worthwhile.
+Look for therapists with special oncology training.

-Chemobrain – cognitive challenges following chemotherapy – has received attention in recent years.
+Cognitive challenges following chemotherapy – has received attention in recent years.
 Symptoms such as difficulty multi-tasking and difficulty concentrating may begin during chemotherapy and persist for months or years.
-Radiation therapy to the head and neck regions for head and neck cancers, brain tumours, brain metastases andprophylactic cranial irradiation (PCI) (used for some people with lung cancer) can also contribute to these symptoms.
+Radiation therapy to the head and neck regions for head and neck cancers, brain tumors, brain metastases and prophylactic cranial irradiation (PCI) (used for some people with lung cancer) can also contribute to these symptoms.

 For some people, trying to focus on one task at a time, keeping lists to compensate for memory gaps, and doing “brain exercises” such as sudoku may be helpful.
 For others, consulting with a neurologist or psychologist may be recommended when symptoms are interfering with daily life.
 Don’t get frustrated – just realise it happens to many of us.